 The holiday season, between Thanksgiving, Christmas, and New Years, sees the highest influx in traveling.
-Whether you are going away to have obligatory Thanksgiving dinner at your in-laws, returning home for a cozy Christmas with your family, or just plain trying to escape the cold by going south, if you are traveling, you will need to prep your home for your absence.
+Whether you are going away to have obligatory Thanksgiving dinner at your in-laws, returning home for a cozy Christmas with your family, or just plain trying to escape the cold by traveling to somewhere on a beach and in the sun, if you are traveling, you will need to prep your home for your absence.

-Tips To Prevent Water Damage During Your Vacation:
+Tips To Prevent Water Damage During Your Winter Vacation: